Madison Hemings: Slavery

-James Madison Hemings was born into slavery at Monticello, where his mother Sally Hemings was a mixed-race enslaved woman inherited by Martha Wayles Skelton, the wife of Thomas Jefferson.
+Madison Hemings was born into slavery at Monticello, where his mother Sally Hemings was a mixed-race enslaved woman inherited by Martha Wayles Skelton, the wife of Thomas Jefferson.
 Sally and Martha were half-sisters, both fathered by the planter John Wayles.
 Sally worked in the main house as a domestic servant.
 Jefferson's wife Martha died on September 6, 1782.
 While in Paris, from 1787 to 1789, Sally Hemings cared for Jefferson's daughters.
 She lived her teenage years as a free person in France, where there was no slavery.
 According to Hemings's memoir, his mother told him that his father was Thomas Jefferson, and that their relationship had started in Paris, where he was serving as a diplomat, having been appointed the Minister to France in 1784.
 Pregnant, she agreed to return with Jefferson to the United States based on his promise to free her children when they came of age at 21.
 Sally returned to Monticello and remained a domestic servant in the main house and she also became Jefferson's chambermaid.
 Her living quarters, located in the South Wing, adjacent to Jefferson's bedchamber, were built in 1809.
 Although there was no window to the outside, it likely gave her and her children a higher-level lifestyle than other enslaved people at Monticello.

 Hemings referred to Sally Hemings as "mother" and Jefferson as "father", who treated one another with respect.
 Hemings described Jefferson as even-tempered and "uniformly kind".
 He compared Jefferson's affectionate treatment of his white grandchildren to that of the Hemings children, who were not treated with affection or partiality.
-Henry Wiencek asserts that while Jefferson felt no emotion when he saw "eternal monotony" in the faces of black-skinned enslaved people, seeing himself in the faces of the Hemings children, who were enslaved, caused him to remain emotionally distant from his off-spring with Sally.
+Henry Wiencek asserts that while Jefferson felt no emotion when he saw "eternal monotony" in the faces of black-skinned enslaved people, seeing himself in the faces of the Hemings children, who he enslaved, caused him to remain emotionally distant from his off-spring with Sally.